IBM/chopstix/docs/workflow.md

 framework to process them and convert them to different formats.
 Check the documentation of Microprobe for all the possibilities available.

-A typicall use case is to convert the MPT into a self runnable ELF.
-I.e. the function invocation will converted into an executable that will continously execute the traced function in an endless loop.
+A typically use case is to convert the MPT into a self runnable ELF.
+I.e. the function invocation will converted into an executable that will continuously execute the traced function in an endless loop.
 To do so, you can use the following command: